lukeod/vampiresurvivors-modding/stage-system.md

 public float _effectiveSpawnFrequency;  // Current spawn rate
 ```

-Spawn frequency can be modified dynamically based on game progression and time, player performance and difficulty scaling, stage-specific requirements, and special events and boss encounters.
+Based on code analysis, spawn frequency appears to be modifiable dynamically based on game progression and time, player performance and difficulty scaling, stage-specific requirements, and special events and boss encounters.

 ### Adaptive Spawning
-The system adapts spawning behavior based on current enemy count on screen, player position and movement patterns, performance requirements, and difficulty curve progression.
+Based on decompiled code, the system appears to adapt spawning behavior based on current enemy count on screen, player position and movement patterns, performance requirements, and difficulty curve progression.

 ## Stage Progression